Certain essential work from home gears is necessary for remote employees to do their best job while working away from the office.

 You can sync all your accounts across devices and enjoy seamless, multi-channel work using any device.
 This combination can improve productivity and efficiency, plus it allows you to travel light and work.

 A good PC or laptop for your home office will depend on your job type, role, or function.
 A graphics designer or game tester may require a more sturdy PC than a data entry clerk or writer.
+You also have an option to use cheap options such as GPU dedicated Server or Azure VDI for running your high-performance applications.

 If in doubt, consider the configurations of your office PC and aim for that or something as close to that as possible.